-- 2.1 Applicants, both internal and external, must use Cognita's Application Form to apply for a vacancy in order to comply with the Safer Recruitment Policy.
-This ensures a common set of core data from all applicants is received.
-It is not good practice to accept a CV drawn up by the applicant in place of an Application Form because this will only contain the information they wish to present and may omit relevant details (however, CV's can be accepted in addition to an Application Form.) - 2.2 It is unacceptable for an applicant to be appointed in the absence of a fully completed signed Application Form.
-When an Application Form has been submitted electronically with only a typed name in the signature box, an applicant invited to attend an interview should be asked to sign the Application Form as part of the background compliance checks undertaken on the interview day or their first day of employment.
+2.1 External Applicants and Internal Non Employees, must complete Cognita's Application Form available via the Recruitment Module or Toolkits to apply for a vacancy in order to comply with the Safer Recruitment Policy.
+Internal Employees may apply for vacancies by submitting an Expression of Interest in the form of a cover letter including a personal statement specifying how they are suitable for the role.
+It is not good practice to accept a CV drawn up by the applicant in place of an Application Form because this will only contain the information they wish to present and may omit relevant details (however, CV's can be accepted in addition to an Application Form.)

-- 2.3 Application Forms must be supported by the Self Declaration Form by the applicant that they are not barred, disqualified from teaching or subject to sanctions where applicable and where a role envisages engaging in regulated activity, a statement making it clear that it is an offence to apply for the role if the applicant is barred from engaging in regulated activity relevant to children. - 2.4 A copy of Cognita's Safeguarding and Child Protection Policy and Procedure, including allegations against adults and policy on employment of ex-offenders, should be included on the Careers page of the Cognita website. - 2.5 A minimum of two people are required to shortlist applicants to avoid bias of opinion or prejudice in the process. - 2.6 Applicants should be asked to sign a declaration on the Application form, to confirm that the information they have provided is true.
-Where there is an electronic signature, the shortlisted candidate should physically sign a hard copy of the application when attending the interview.
+- 2.2 It is unacceptable for an applicant to be appointed in the absence of a fully completed digitally signed Application Form. - 2.3 Application Forms must be supported by the Self Declaration Form by the applicant that they are not barred, disqualified from teaching or subject to sanctions where applicable and where a role envisages engaging in regulated activity, a statement making it clear that it is an offence to apply for the role if the applicant is barred from engaging in regulated activity relevant to children. - 2.4 A copy of Cognita's Safeguarding and Child Protection Policy and Procedure, including allegations against adults and policy on employment of ex-offenders, should be included on the Careers page of the Cognita website. - 2.5 A minimum of two people are required to shortlist applicants to avoid bias of opinion or prejudice in the process. - 2.6 Applicants should be asked to confirm and electronically sign a declaration on the Application form, to confirm that the information they have provided is true.